 Sheilah P. Clay, President and CEO

 Sheilah P. Clay has been the President and CEO of Neighborhood Service Organization (NSO) since 2000.
-This $28 million Detroit-based nonprofit human service organization provides mental health, addiction treatment, crisis intervention/suicide prevention, early childhood education, youth leadership and workforce development and violence prevention, and much more to individuals and families in Wayne and Oakland counties.
-Sheilah is the visionary leader of a $52 million restoration of the former historic Michigan Bell Building into permanent supportive housing for the homeless.
+This $28 million Detroit-based nonprofit human service organization provides mental health, addiction treatment, crisis intervention/suicide prevention, homelessness, early childhood education, youth leadership and workforce development and violence prevention, supportive housing development, and much more to individuals and families in Wayne and Oakland counties.
+Sheilah is the visionary leader who led the $50 million restoration of the former historic Michigan Bell Building into permanent supportive housing for the homeless, which is the largest project of its type in the State of Michigan.

-Ms. Clay received her bachelor’s degree in psychology/secondary education from Spelman College and her master’s degree in Guidance and Counseling from Wayne State University College of Education.
-She is also a graduate of Leadership Detroit XXIV.
+Ms. Clay received her bachelor’s degree in psychology/secondary education from Spelman College and her master’s degree in Counseling from Wayne State University College of Education.
+She is also a graduate of Leadership Detroit XXIV, Leadership America, McGregor Fund Eugene Miller Fellow, and has completed Executive Education programs at Harvard Business School as well as Kellogg School of Management, Northwestern University.

 William E. Weld-Wallis, Chief Operating Officer